🎓 Program Overview

 - Secret Manager: fetching credentials securely in Rust on GCP

-- Cloud Tasks: asynchronous background job queuing from Rust services
+- Cloud Tasks: async background job queuing from Rust services

 - Cloud Pub/Sub: event-driven messaging between Rust services